mastodon/mastodon/docs/Using-the-API/API.md

 Creates a new OAuth app.
 Returns `id`, `client_id` and `client_secret` which can be used with [OAuth authentication in your 3rd party app](Testing-with-cURL.md).

+These values should be requested in the app itself from the API for each new app install + mastodon domain combo, and stored in the app for future requests.

 ___

 ## Entities